Heera773/Operationalizing_ML/README.md

 **Jupyter notebook showing the run details of a pipeline triggered using published pipeline endpoint **

+The RunDetails widget is showing the step runs, we can monitor the model using this.

 ![alt text](https://github.com/Heera773/Operationalizing_ML/blob/main/published-pipeline.PNG)

 **Published Model Endpoint:**